Author, Andrew Gibson

 In general, banks tend to be a more costly option.

-There’s plenty of money transfer companies to choose from, but there are some key differences in both cost and service to be aware of.
+There’s plenty of money transfer companies to choose from, but there are differences in cost and service.

 Step 1: Register

-All new customers must register to comply with anti-money laundering rules.
+All new customers need to register to comply with anti-money laundering rules.

 It doesn’t take long.